Political Science Courses

 This course will examine the theories, institutions and processes behind public policymaking and policy analysis.
 We will explore how and why the government chooses to address some policy issues and not others.
 What causes some issues to be taken up and pushed forward and others to languish?
 Who are the main actors involved in policymaking?
 What are the challenges inherent in policy implementation?
 The course will also focus on policy analysis, the process by which we assess the effectiveness of policy alternatives and evaluate policy choices through an examination of specific public policy issues, such as social welfare, the budget, education, and homeland security.

 PSC 211 The New Global Economy - 3 credits

-A comparative analysis of contemporary political ideologies as seen from the perspective of their philosophical assumptions, normative values, substantive political principles, and public policy agendas.
-Particular attention is devoted to Liberal and Conservative thought, although the course also systematically examines ideologies such as Christian and Islamic fundamentalism, Marxism, Democratic Socialism, Feminism, Fascism, and Environmentalism.
+How should society be organized?
+What is the relationship between the individual and the state?
+How do we conceive of concepts like “freedom” and “equality”?
+How would contemporary society change based on the answers to those questions?
+This course offers a comparative analysis of contemporary political ideologies as seen from the perspective of their philosophical assumptions, normative values, substantive political principles, and public policy agendas.
+Particular attention is devoted to Liberal and Conservative thought, although the course also systematically examines ideologies such as Fundamentalism, Marxism, Fascism, and Feminism.

 PSC 260 Special Topics - 1-3 credits

-PSC 300 Topics in Law and Public Policy - 3 credits
+PSC 312 American Foreign Policy – 3 credits